dszakallas/concurrency-series/part_1_basics/readme.md

 bother with writing concurrent applications?
 The processing time will not get shorter, and we add the overhead of scheduling.
 There are various reasons for this.
- - First, we, human beings like to interact with the computer in real time, e.g. as I type this text, I want to see it appearing on the screen immediately, at the same time listening to my favourite tracklist, and getting notifications about my incoming emails.
+ - We, human beings like to interact with the computer in real time, e.g. as I type this text, I want to see it appearing on the screen immediately, at the same time listening to my favourite tracklist, and getting notifications about my incoming emails.
+Just example that you cannot drag a window while the movie keeps on playing in it.
- - Second, not all operations are carried out on the computer's CPU.
+ - Not all operations are carried out on the computer's CPU.
 If you want to write to a HDD for example, a lot of time is spent seeking to the position, writing the sectors, etc, and the intermittent time can be spent to do something else.